Last updated on August 5th, 2021 at 05:49 pm

 - Enjoy, enjoy and enjoy again!

-How do I get to the Cascada del Fin del Mundo?
+How to get to the Cascada del Fin del Mundo?

 From Mocoa you can take a bus or taxi to Posada Dantayaco.
 From there it is only a short distance to the bridge, where you will find the official entrance after crossing it.
 Another option is to take the cable car from the Hostal El Portal del Fin del Mundo.
 Then it’s only about 30 minutes to the waterfall.